-Note: Each time you install or remove a memory module, you must disconnect the solution from the power source; then, wait 10 seconds before restarting the solution.
+Note: Each time you install or remove a DIMM, you must disconnect the server from the power source; then, wait 10 seconds before restarting the server.

-- 1. Make sure that: - No error LEDs are lit on the operator information panel. - Memory mirrored channel does not account for the discrepancy. - The memory modules are seated correctly. - You have installed the correct type of memory module (see "Specifications" on page 3 for requirements). - If you changed the memory, you updated the memory configuration in the Setup utility. - All banks of memory are enabled.
-The solution might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
+- 1. Make sure that: - No error LEDs are lit on the operator information panel. - Memory mirrored channel does not account for the discrepancy. - The DIMMs are seated correctly. - You have installed the correct type of DIMMs. - If you changed the DIMMs, you updated the memory configuration in the Setup utility. - All banks of memory are enabled.
+The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled. - There is no memory mismatch when the server is at the minimum memory configuration. - 2.
+Reseat the DIMMs, and then restart the server.